cksource/mrgit/README.md

 CLI options:

 ```
 --recursive                 Whether to install dependencies recursively.
-                            Needs to be used together with --repository-include.
-Only packages
+Only packages matching
-                            matching these patterns will be cloned recursively.
+                            these patterns will be cloned recursively.
                             Default: false.

 --packages                  Directory to which all repositories will be cloned.
                             Default: '<cwd>/packages/'

 --resolver-path             Path to a custom repository resolver function.
                             Default: '@mgit2/lib/default-resolver.js'.

 --resolver-url-template     Template used to generate repository URL out of a
                             simplified 'organization/repository' format of the dependencies option.
                             Default: 'git@github.com:${ path }.git'.

 --resolver-directory-name   Defines how the target directory (where the repository will be cloned)